DevExpress-Examples/wpf-winforms-maui-shared-codebase/README.md

 - **WebApiService** - a web service that handles access to a database.

 > **Note**:
-> Although this example does not include authentication and role-based data access, you can use the free [DevExpress Web API Service](https://www.devexpress.com/products/net/application_framework/security-web-api-service.xml) o generate a project with this capability.
+> Although this example does not include authentication and role-based data access, you can use the free [DevExpress Web API Service](https://www.devexpress.com/products/net/application_framework/security-web-api-service.xml) to generate a project with this capability.

 ### Shared Client Classes